 Marla is originally from Glenview and attended Washington University in St. Louis for her Bachelor’s Degree and the University of Chicago’s School of Social Service Administration for her Master’s Degree.
-Marla lives in Glen Ellyn with her husband, Steve, and their three daughters, Emily, Molly, and Naomi.
+Marla lives in Glen Ellyn with her husband, Steve, and their three children, Emily, Molly, and Naomi.
 Marla loves being a part of the Etz Chaim community and is passionate about educating our youth.
 She welcomes your input and invites you to stop by anytime.
 Her door is always open.

 Rachel Wood has been a member of Congregation Etz Chaim since 1979.
 She began teaching in our religious school shortly after becoming a member, initially teaching Judaica but then quickly becoming part of our Hebrew faculty.
 Rachel has taught 3rd grade Hebrew, developed a language lab class for learners with differences, and taught 6th grade Hebrew for 28 years.
 She has also been our B’nai Mitzvah tutor for over 28 years.
 Rachel is currently working as a mentor with Matan that supports Jewish institutions to provide inclusion opportunities for their students.